 Community consultations

-Undertaking a community consultation can be another great way to demonstrate the need of your project.
-Some major UK funders, like the National Lottery, require evidence of consultation in the form of supporting documents to your application; but even smaller funders that don’t require this level of evidence, will want to see that you have consulted with a variety of people.
+Undertaking a community consultation can be another great way to demonstrate the need for your project.
+Some major UK funders, like the National Lottery, require evidence of consultation in the form of supporting documents for your application, but even smaller funders that don’t require this level of evidence will want to see that you have consulted with a variety of people.

 How to successfully consult your community